mvpete/misc_projects/README.md

 misc_projects
 =============

-Miscellaneous projects by MVPETE, mostly examples and things I've done for fun.
+miscellaneous projects by MVPETE, mostly examples and things I've done for fun.
 No warranty whatsoever.
 No guarantee the code works either

+npp - named pipe protocol, just a simple server/client setup using Windows named pipes